JorjaFox/website/content/_posts-old-blog/2011-02-17-operation-lion-ark-videos.md

     - video
 ---

-<strong>Warning</strong>: Videos may not be available in all countries, though they should work for anyone in the USA.
+**Warning**: Videos may not be available in all countries, though they should work for anyone in the USA.
 Sorry about that, but it's outside my control.
 News media gets snippy if I try and work around that.

 The video is from ABC news, and has no one speaking.